apostrophecms/apostrophe-pieces-export/README.md

 `output` can be one of two things:

-**1. Stream interface:** a function that, taking no arguments, returns a writable Node.js object stream that objects can be piped into; the stream should support the `write()` method in the usual way.
-The `write()` method of the stream must accept objects whose property names correspond to the schema and whose values correspond to each row of output. *Generating a "header row," if desired, is your responsibility and can be inferred from the first object you are given.*
+**1. Stream interface:** a function that, taking a `filename` argument, returns a writable Node.js object stream that objects can be piped into; the stream should support the `write()` method in the usual way.
+The `write()` method of the stream must accept objects whose property names correspond to the schema and whose values correspond to each row of output. *Generating a "header row," if desired, is your responsibility and can be inferred from the first data object you are given.*

 **2. Callback interface:** a function that, accepting (`filename`, `objects`, `callback`), writes a complete file containing the given array of objects in your format and then invokes the callback.
 Each object in the array will contain all of the exported schema fields as properties, with string values.